 Notes

 Yield: Makes 3 cups, enough to frost a 2 layer cake.
-Cut recipe in half to frost a 9 x 13-inch cake if you don't want a thick layer of frosting.
+I often cut the recipe in half to frost a 9 x 13-inch cake but if you like a nice thick layer of frosting, make a whole batch.

 Storage: Store leftover cream cheese frosting in the refrigerator for up to three days.
-Store cakes frosted with cream cheese frosting in the fridge, too.
+Cakes frosted with cream cheese frosting should be refrigerated, too.